elais/agents-blackjack/README.md

 1. If you look closely at the test failures, you will see that the problem is that `edu.uab.cis.agents.blackjack.DealerAgent.act` is throwing a `java.lang.UnsupportedOperationException`.

-2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`.
-Your agent should implement the following rules:
+2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`. **Do not modify any other classes.** Your agent should implement the following rules:

-   * If the total points represented by the cards are 17 or more, it should return `Action.STAND`.
+   * If the total points represented by the cards are 17 or more, `act` should return `Action.STAND`.
 Otherwise, it should return `Action.HIT`.
+   * Even if the total points represents 22 or more (which traditionally would be a "bust") you should return `Action.STAND`.
+   * In calculating the total points, the order of the cards does not matter, only the point values.
-   * The numeric cards count for the equivalent number of points (TWO=2, THREE=3, ..., TEN=10).
+   * The numeric cards always count for the equivalent number of points (TWO=2, THREE=3, ..., TEN=10).
-   * JACK, QUEEN and KING count for 10 points.
+   * JACK, QUEEN and KING always count for 10 points.
-   * ACE counts for 11 points unless that would put the total points over 21.
-In that case, ACE counts for 1 point.
-(Note that if you have more than one ACE, they can count for different points, e.g. one can count as 11 and one can count as 1.)
+   * Each ACE may count for either 11 points or 1 point.
+You should pick between these by aiming for the highest possible points without exceeding 21.
+That is, if counting an ACE as 11 points would cause your total points to be 22 or more, you should count that ACE as 1 point.

 ## Test your code

 1. Re-run the tests:

+        mvn clean
         mvn test

     You should now see a message like: